chtoucas/Abc/README.md

 // DO NOT write.
 var q = maybe.Select(May.ParseInt32)    // <-- Maybe<Maybe<int>>
-    // To get a Maybe<int>, we MUST then flatten the "double" maybe.
+    // To get back a Maybe<int>, we MUST then flatten the "double" maybe.
     .Flatten();                         // <-- Maybe<int>
 ```